The 2021 Revival

 2021 - The Revival

-Here we are, Day #7 for the year, and Day #4 back in the office.
+Here we are, starting 2021.
 Last year we had no warning, this year we have no excuse.

 We want to see sufficient orders to get our colleagues back with us, producing products that can replace single-use plastics and spreading them far and wide.